zavalab/PlasmoExamples/README.md

 The output should return the worker ids of the newly added workers.
 It may also show some deprecation warnings since we're using an older version of `MPIClusterManagers.jl`

 ## Running the Example Scripts
-The example scripts can be run from a shell with the following command in PlasmoExamples directory:
+The example scripts can be run from a shell with the following command in the PlasmoExamples directory:

 ```
 $ julia run_examples.jl